turcotte124/CS586/Readme.txt

  navigation.php: Shared navigation sidebar code included into other pages.

+ pcs-dump.sql: A dump of the database schema and data used.

 = Setting Up Web Access =

 The CAT provides web hosting for CS students.
 The server supports code written